-Few may know this about me (Anthony) but I use to be quite the hunter back in my day.
+Few may know this about me (Anthony), but I use to be quite the hunter back in my day.
 Yes, I was a rifleman who enjoyed a good game hunt, more than anyone.
-I remember waking up early, rubbing the ol’ sleep out of my eyes, grabbing my weapon and heading downstairs to shoot some wild beasts.
-The rush of pulling the trigger and hearing the “pop pop pop” of the gun going off just as the animals began to flee created a jolt of adrenaline I couldn’t get enough of!
+I remember waking up early, rubbing the old’ sleep out of my eyes, grabbing my weapon and heading downstairs to shoot some wild beasts.
+The rush of pulling the trigger and hearing the “pop pop pop” of the gun going off just as the animals began to flee created a jolt of adrenaline!
 Where exactly did I hunt?
 Nevada?
 Montana?
 Colorado?
-Nope, my tag was for the comfort of my own living room…actually I think I still have a picture of my time!
+Nope, my tag was for the comfort of my living room.
+I think I still have a picture of my time!

 Andy has been on quite the journey!
-He’s had to overcome a lot…but would this week him down?
+He’s had to overcome a lot, but would this fact week him down?
 Nope!
-“In July of this year I actually opened a business.
+“In July of this year, I opened a business.
 I’ve always wanted to open a business.
 I went and took some college classes, and I had this huge, elaborate plan for about two years but I downsized it into something manageable.”
 His business?
 DCB Outdoors (Disabled Country Boy Outdoors).
 A link to his Facebook page will be posted at this end of this blog.
 “The mission statement is to assist in the growth and promotion of hunting and disabled hunting.
-And we do this by introducing disabled people (or reintroducing them) back into the outdoors.
-So, if someone’s never hunted before or if they hunted before they got hurt and haven’t since, we do that.
+We do this by introducing disabled people (or reintroducing them) back into the outdoors.
+So, if someone’s never hunted before or if they hunted before they got hurt and hadn’t since, we do that.
 We do this through motivational hunting videos, disabled hunting education, tips, blogs, stuff like that.”

-What a great idea…something most people would never even think of in a million years.
-But, it’s an important need, especially in our community.
+What a great idea; it’s something most people would never even think of in a million years.
+However, it’s a critical need, especially in our community.
 What is Andy looking forward to in this venture?
 “I’m looking forward to getting the word out there and being an inspiration to people.
-I’ve been told before that I’m an inspiration so I figured that God has given that gift and I can just use that.
+I’ve been told before that I’m an inspiration so I figured that God had given me that gift and I can use that.
 I think I’ve found my calling.
-Just because you have an injury or disability you can know that there is life out there.
-You don’t have to sit around and just exist.
+Just because you have an injury or disability, you can know that there is life out there.
+You don’t have to sit around and exist.
 You can have a full life.”

-I’m glad Andy recognizes that one of his callings is to inspire people…because he certainly does a good job at it.
+I’m glad Andy recognizes that one of his callings is to inspire people because he certainly does an excellent job at it.
 Thank you for sharing your experiences with us, Andy!
-You really are an important member of our community.
-If you would like to learn more about Andy’s business, DCB Outdoors, simply follow the link here: https://www.facebook.com/worldofdcbhunting/?ref=br_rs
+You are an essential member of our community.
+If you would like to learn more about Andy’s business, DCB Outdoors, just follow the link here: https://www.facebook.com/worldofdcbhunting/?ref=br_rs

 You can stay caught up on everything going on around here at AAT by checking out our “Stay Connected” page!
 Make sure you never miss a feature!